datastreamapp/api-docs/docs/README.md

 This mean your request was denied before reaching our service.
 This happens when the query string is not encoded properly. ie `$` -> `%24`.

 ### 408 or 504 Timeout
 This means your request was too complicated and was unable to complete within 30sec.
-Lowering `$top` and/or adding in narrower filtering should resolve this issue.
+To resolve this issue, retry once.
+If the issue persists, try lowering the `$top` and/or adding in narrower filters.

 ### 413 Payload Too Large
 This means your request result was too large.
 Lowering `$top` or only requesting the values you need should resolve this issue.